How To Be a Great Partner and Support VBAC for Your Wife?

 Your pregnant partner really wants to feel connected to the birthing process and she feels that was denied her by having a Cesarean.
 This tells you … neither of you had the skills to continue to work with your baby’s birth journey.
 Once you become skilled and use them both of you will feel engaged and empowered.

-The skills in Birthing Skills Specific for VBAC take you through all the skills to:
+The skills in VBAC online birth class take you through all the skills to:

 - Prepare her pregnant body to open up, stay mobile and internally soft

 - Cope, manage, work through, stay in control and on top of all the internal sensations as well as all the external fiddle that comes with the assessments, monitoring and procedures (AMPs) that will most likely occur in a hospital VBAC

 The choice is NOT going to get her the birth she wants.
 She has to do the hard work first and that requires skills.
 It’s that blunt.
 You are willing, now you’ll be able to help her achieve her VBAC.